A community electric distribution utility.

 “RELC is a community-owned utility providing 40 percent green electricity and the best rates and service to its members.”

 Riverport Electric Light Commission (RELC) is a community electric distribution utility.
-There are six municipal utilities in the Province, which include:
+There are five municipal utilities in the Province, which include:

 - Antigonish Electric Utility

 - Berwick Electric Light Commission

 - Lunenburg Electric Utility

 RELC is committed to energy sustainability.
 40% of our energy is wind generated from Alternative Resource Energy Authority (AREA) in Ellershouse.
 More information regarding AREA is below.

 RELC has to follow regulations approved by the Nova Scotia Utility and Review Board (NSURB).
 Application must be made to NSURB to change the regulations.

 Commissioners have to be an elector and a resident within the District for a period of at least one year next previous to his/her election.
 There are five Commissioners.

 An owner of property within the District who is duly qualified to vote in the municipal election for the Municipality of the District of Lunenburg.